 )

-That’s great but you can do better.
-Indeed, the 3 tasks are really similar.
-The only difference lies into the task ids.
-Therefore, since DAGs are coded in Python, we can benefit from that and generate the tasks dynamically.
-Take a look at the code below
+That’s great but we can do better.
+Indeed, the three tasks are really similar.
+The only difference lies in the task ids.
+Therefore, why not generate the tasks dynamically?
+Take a look at the code below:

 training_model_tasks = [